 Other areas of this diverse region to explore include the Central Andes, home to the rare and localised Rufous-fronted Parakeet; one of a dozen endemics found here.
 And a trek up to the high tops will produce montane specialists such as the Buffy Helmetcrest (another endemic – this time a hummingbird) and the best known of all South American raptors, the huge Andean Condor.

-Mammals are few and far between, though they include such sought-after species as the Olinguito which was spotted several years ago but was only confirmed as a distinct mammal species in 2013.
+Mammals are few and far between on this leg of a Colombian wildlife tour, though they include such sought-after species as the Olinguito which was spotted several years ago but was only confirmed as a distinct mammal species in 2013.
 It is usually found in cloud forests in western Colombia.
 While the spectacled bear – South America’s only member of the bear family – the Andean fox and mountain tapir can be found within this region.

 Colombia boasts three different types of basilisk – the common basilisk, the brown or striped basilisk and the western or red-headed basilisk.
 Basilisks are often known as the “Jesus Lizard” because they can run on water at up to 1.5m per second, thanks to long toes on their back feet.
 Basilisks live in lower altitudes in western Colombia, although the western basilisk was recently introduced to Gorgona Island, 35km from Colombia’s pacific coast.